evanberkowitz/isle/docs/pages/evolvers.md

 select one all in such a way that reversibility and detailed balance are maintained.
 Only the generation of the conjugate momenta is handled by the user.

-An examples of this is isle.evolver.ConstStepLeapfrog which uses leapfrog integration to generate a new `phi` and `pi` out of a starting configuration and momentum.
+An examples of this is isle.evolver.leapfrog.ConstStepLeapfrog which uses leapfrog integration to generate a new `phi` and `pi` out of a starting configuration and momentum.
-Those new fields are either accepted or rejected by isle.evolver.BinarySelector which uses Metropolis accept/reject.
+Those new fields are either accepted or rejected by isle.evolver.selector.BinarySelector which uses Metropolis accept/reject.

-Another example is isle.evolver.TwoPiJumps which generates discrete shifts in the configuration and uses knowledge of the action to compute the change in energy.
+Another example is isle.evolver.hubbard.TwoPiJumps which generates discrete shifts in the configuration and uses knowledge of the action of the Hubbard model to compute the change in energy.
 It can do multiple updates and accept or reject each one individually all encapsulated in one call to `evolve`.